ConfusedPolarBear/intro-skipper/docs/web_interface.md

 # Using the modified web interface

-If you run Jellyfin as a container, there are two ways of using the modified web interface:
+If you run Jellyfin as a container, there are two different ways to use the modified web interface:
-1. Mounting the new interface to your existing Jellyfin container
+1. Mounting the new web interface to your existing Jellyfin container, or
 2. Switching container images

 If you do not run Jellyfin as a container, you can follow the [native installation](native.md) instructions.